The Simplest Sales Secret: Why “Eating Your Own Dog Food” Beats Every Sophisticated Strategy.

 For me interesting is to look at how music is created: the musician has some inspirations and tests it before live audience.
 His mind tells him what the listeners like and what not.

-Lead Generation, Growth Hacking, Rainmaking, and Market Research
+Increase Sales, Growth Hacking, Rainmaking, and Market Research

 At the end of the article I add my recipe for lead generation.
 It works.